 How Can Our Firefighting Foam Lawyers Help?

 Have you or your loved one been exposed to firefighting foam and developed cancer or other complications?
-Our personal injury lawyer at Nadrich and Cohen can help you seek compensation for your damages.
+Our personal injury lawyer at Nadrich Accident Injury Lawyers can help you seek compensation for your damages.

-The lawyers at Nadrich & Cohen are experienced in representing parties affected after exposure to PFAS.
+The lawyers at Nadrich Accident Injury Lawyers are experienced in representing parties affected after exposure to PFAS.
 One of our partners served as co-lead counsel in PFAS exposure litigation, securing a $671 million settlement for the claimant.
 Besides this settlement, our law firm has secured settlements for different clients amounting to $12.5 million, $5.1 million, and $1.6 million.

 Can PFAS Be Removed From Drinking Water?